freedomofpress/securedrop/docs/install.md

  * An [Ubuntu kernel with Grsecurity](/docs/ubuntu-grsec.md) ready to be installed on the *App* and *Monitor* servers
  * Two USB sticks with [Tails](https://tails.boum.org/download/index.en.html) and [persistent volumes](https://tails.boum.org/doc/first_steps/persistence/configure/index.en.html), mark one *offline* and the other *online*
  * A secure and unique passphrase for the persistent volume on each of the two USB sticks
- * One USB stick for transfering files, marked *transfer*
+ * One *Transfer Device* for transfering files, marked *transfer*
  * An Android or iOS device with the [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) app installed

-Each journalist will also have their own Android or iOS device capable of running [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en), a USB stick for transfering files between the *Secure Viewing Station* and their *Journalist Workstation*, and a personal GPG key.
+Each journalist will also have their own Android or iOS device capable of running [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en), a *Transfer Device* for transfering files between the *Secure Viewing Station* and their *Journalist Workstation*, and a personal GPG key.
 Make sure you [create a GPG key](/docs/install.md#set-up-journalist-gpg-keys) for journalists who do not already have one.

 It is also recommended that you use an external hard drive to back up encrypted submissions and some form of removable media to back up the GPG keyring on the *App* server.

 ## Set up the Secure Viewing Station

 The *Secure Viewing Station* is a machine that is kept offline and only ever used together with the Tails operating system on the *offline* USB stick.
 Since this machine will never touch the Internet or run an operating system other than Tails on a USB, it does not need a hard drive or network device.
-You may want to consider physically removing the drive and the wireless card from this machine.
+We recommend that you physically remove the hard drive and networking cards, such as wireless and bluetooth, from this machine.
+If you are unable to remove a card, tape over it or otherwise physically disable it.

 ### Create a GPG key for the SecureDrop application